Freshman Admitted Student Checklist

 ❏ Schedule a campus visit - If you have not already done so, we highly encourage you to join us for a campus visit.
 This is a great way to see first-hand what ECU has to offer.
 You can arrange a campus tour and information session through the admissions office, or plan to attend one of our Open House programs.

-Register online at Pirate Port.
+Register online via the Admissions Portal.
 Watch a video to get a glimpse of what a campus tour is all about.

 ❏ Apply for financial aid - Make sure to complete a FAFSA (Free Application for Federal Student Aid) form as soon as possible.
 This will determine your eligibility for grants, loans, work-study, and other financial aid programs.
 Financial Aid is awarded on a first-come, first-served basis.
 We encourage all fall Freshmen to complete your FAFSA by February 15th, or as soon as possible thereafter.